Skip to content

 Actions for all traditional orchards

 Manage, expand and create traditional orchards including through pruning, planting old heritage varieties of fruit trees and managing a mosaic of habitats (wildlife-rich grasslands, hedges, ponds and veteran trees) to maximise their wildlife value.
-See habitat pages for details (links below).
+See habitat pages for details (links in Other relevant actions below).

-• Increase training in pruning, grafting, orchard planning and wildlife surveys (e.g. via Orchard Link, Orchards Live).
+• Increase training in pruning, grafting, orchard planning and wildlife surveys (for example through Orchard Link and Orchards Live).

 • Support community orchards and expand advice, equipment and training hubs.